scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

 Space does not allow for a fulsome description of the class content and, in any event, such a discussion would distract us from our focus on Python.
-However, in the author's view, one important feature of such a class is that the students should be able to *get "their hands dirty" playing with real data* both early and often.
+However, in the authors' view, one important feature of such a class is that the students should be able to *get "their hands dirty" playing with real data* both early and often.
 Students can often find inspiration by seeing the ideas developed as part of the